KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:186`

 **Description**:
-The `convert_lead` method is likely responsible for transforming a lead, identified by `lead_id`, into a different status or entity within the CRM system, such as a customer or opportunity, while ensuring that the user has the necessary permissions to perform this action by calling the `check_access` function.
+The `convert_lead` method is likely used in the EeazyCRM application to convert a lead, identified by 'lead_id', into a customer or a different status.
+It is probably called by other methods or functions within the application that handle lead management and it checks access before performing the conversion.

 ---